microsoft/Olive/examples/whisper/README.md

 Refer to the instructions in the [examples README](../README.md) to clone the repository and install Olive.

+If you want to run the optimization pipeline with Intel® Neural Compressor, please make sure that `olive-ai[inc]` is installed.

 ### Pip requirements
 Install the necessary python packages:
 ```